Nafees10/navm/README.md

 Tabs or spaces can be used to indent, but indentation is not necesary, and you can use more than 1 tab/space to indent.
 Instructions are not case sensitive, `ExecuteFunction` is the same as `eXeCuTeFuNcTiOn`.

+## License
+NaVM is licensed under the MIT License - see [LICENSE](LICENSE) for details

+---

 ### Instructions

 Here's a list of instructions that NaVM has out of the box.
-You can easily add more (Add name, argument count, and other info to `source/navm/bytecodedefs.d` and implement those instructions in `source/navm.d`
+You can easily add more (Add name, argument count, and other info to `source/navm/bytecodedefs.d` and implement those instructions in `source/navm/navm.d`

 #### Calling functions: